 Enabling behavior and codependency are often difficult concepts to separate.

-In the modern age of rampant addiction, enabling has more often taken on the negative meaning of doing for others what they could do for themselves as well as covering for them allowing their addiction to continue with no consequences.
+Enabling someone means helping them in a way that allows their addiction to continue with no consequences.
 Negative enabling hurts everybody.
 It prevents growth in the person who is enabled and creates resentment in the enabler.
-Enabling often prolongs recovery and in some cases, can actually contribute to the addict’s death.
+Enabling often prolongs recovery and in some cases, can actually contribute to the addicted person’s death.

 Rescuing someone or solving someone’s problem for them seems like a caring, supportive thing to do, but it in fact hinders growth and development.
-People who have a codependent relationship where there is a lot of enabling going on often think they have a great love for the person they enable.
-Actually, it is a limited love that is often based on their own codependent needs to control and enmesh.
-Enabling behavior and codependency lead not to intimate loving relationships but to pain and estrangement.
+People who have a codependent relationship and enable their addicted loved one often think they are acting out of great, unselfish love.
+Actually, this kind of love is severely limited and, in a way, selfish because it serves the person’s own need to control and enmesh.
+Enabling behavior and codependency lead not to intimate, loving relationships but to pain, exhaustion, and estrangement.